Behind the Scenes of Shem Creek Shrimp Walking Tour

 Offered in: English

 This walking tour led by Captain Bryan is not your average "sit there and shut up" tour where the guide won't even remember you.
 Rather, after brief introduction, Captain Bryan will lead you on a historic journey of how Shem Creek came to prominence with its famous shrimping fleet and much more.
-Unlike any other tour in the area, guest have the ability to see the industry at work.
-Perhaps the group will meet Mr. Rector at Geechie Seafood with his several shrimp boats, beautiful reminders of the bountiful harvest to be conducted offshore.
+Unlike any other tour in the area, guests have a chance to see the industry at work.
+The first half of the tour will contain history of the area and discuss events back to the early 1700's, the second half of the tour will specifically cover the Shrimp Industry.
 This is not a tour, it is an experience to immerse yourself in the Shem Culture.
 Take back history, culture, language, but most of all guests will take from this experience an underlying appreciation for our local shrimpers and the history behind these hard working men and women.

 What's Included